Kirilllive/i_can_do/README.md

 - No using JQuery
 - Easy to use and upgrades (possibly modify css, html, and javascript)
 - Integrated image viewer
-- Content is stored in json
+- Content is stored in an array (let)
-- Displays html content from json, you can put an iframe or video from YouTube
+- Displays html content from array, you can put an iframe or video from YouTube
 - 3 views for presenting content (gallery, list, text)

 Example